 Alonso's McLaren gushes liquid in breakdown during practice

-McLaren's team radio told him to ''stop the car, stop the car, engine problem'' as liquid dripped from the underside of the vehicle.
+McLaren's team radio told Alonso to ''stop the car, stop the car, engine problem'' as yellowish liquid dripped from the underside of the vehicle.
 The drip turned into a gushing pour when a crane lifted the McLaren away from the track.

 By then, Alonso was being ferried back to the paddock on the back of a scooter, meekly waving to some of the local fans who came to give the Spaniard a much needed boost.

 Alonso apologized to his supporters for the no-go, and put the blame on Honda, the maker of the McLaren's troubled motor.

 ''What can you do?''
 Alonso said after the humbling day. ''It was a pity for the fans that had come today to see me break down on the first lap.''